morrisontom/sitefidelity/README.md

 R code used in the analysis of site fidelity

-Data files only include: (1) example raw GPS telemetry dataset from Serengeti wildebeest as an example, (2) derived site fidelity file
+Data files only include: (1) example raw GPS telemetry dataset from Serengeti wildebeest and zebra as an example, (2) derived site fidelity file

 Contact: <thomas.morrison@glasgow.ac.uk>